 How to Build a Scalable Application up to 1 Million Users on AWS

 Suppose you’ve built a web application and started getting few customers.
-After some feedback and suggestions, you are ready with the full-fledged product.
+After some feedback and suggestions, you are ready with a full-fledged product.
 Now, your marketing team shares your app on product hunt to acquire new customers.
 Suddenly, thousands of visitors are using your app and at one point they are unable to use your app.

 You’ve tested your app and it is working fine.
 So what happened?